 - The Royal New Zealand Society for the Prevention of Cruelty to Animals towards the animal welfare inspectorate services in the Masterton District

 - The Masterton Young Citizens Club to help towards operational costs

-If you received funding from the 2022 Community Wellbeing Grant here is the 2022 Community Wellbeing Grant Accountability Form to be completed and returned by 31 May 2023.
+If you received funding from the 2022 Community Wellbeing Grant you will need to complete the 2022 Community Wellbeing Grant Accountability Form by 31 May 2023.

 Can you Apply?

 To be eligible for a Community Wellbeing Grant, organisations should:

 - Be non-profit organisations or groups

 - Have their project or activity based in the Masterton district or substantially benefit Masterton residents

 - Be delivering a public service that contributes to the wellbeing of Masterton district residents